DP WORLD

 Be part of the Carbon Inset Programme Trial.

-Importers already enrolled in the programme will automatically benefit from the enhanced certificate offering, while new participants are encouraged to register promptly to maximise the available benefits during the trial period.
+Cargo owners already enrolled in the programme will be automatically enrolled for the new export certificates unless they opt out.
+New participants are encouraged to register promptly to maximise the available benefits during the trial period.

 FREQUENTLY